 This unique collection supports our mission to collect, preserve, and store information relating to the history of Burlington and its residents and to make it available to the public.
 Because of the nature of these materials, items in the Burlington Room do not circulate, and the collection is only available when staffed.
 Digitizing and cataloging of the collection is ongoing, but the collection is not available online.

-Regular hours for the Burlington Room are Tuesday & Thursday, 10am-2pm.
-Please call or email ahead to confirm, as hours are subject to change.
+At this time, the Burlington Room is available by appointment only.
+Please call or email ahead to schedule a time to visit.
 To make a research appointment, please email Marie Spratlin Hasskarl at firstname.lastname@example.org or Jodi Papazian at email@example.com or call 860-673-3331.

 Flood Friday: Burlington Remembers the Flood of 1955